2016 Survey Results

 - 97% of Clive residents would recommend living in Clive to someone else.

-- Citizen satisfaction ratings increased for street repair, the economy and shopping opportunities.
+- Citizen satisfaction ratings increased for sidewalk maintenance, traveling by bicycle and employment opportunities.

 - Citizen ratings of the City's overall direction, treat residents fairly and services provided were all higher than comparison communities.